samarabbas/temporal-documentation-legacy/tour/worker_scaffold_go_04.md

 })
 ```

-"cadence-frontend" refers to the Cadence service the worker will make requests to.
+"cadence-frontend" refers to the Temporal service the worker will make requests to.
 The outbound is
-hard-coded to use the local Cadence service running on Docker.
+hard-coded to use the local Temporal service running on Docker.
 You will want to make this configurable
-to support using a remote Cadence service.
+to support using a remote Temporal service.

 After starting the YARPC dispatcher, you can create a new Workflow Service Client and let it manage
 the dispatcher.